CyCraft/magnetar/docs/docs-main/read-data/index.md

 You can execute and chain these methods on collections to create a _queried module_ that is just like a regular module but with your query applied.

-When you apply a query it affects both the remote and local stores:
+When you apply a query it affects both the remote and cache stores:

 - If you make a `fetch()` call with a _queried module_, it will pass the queries to the remote store, which will make sure that your query is applied to the API call.
-- If you access module data with a _queried module_, the local store will also make sure that your query is applied to whatever data it returns.
+- If you access module data with a _queried module_, the local cache store will also make sure that your query is applied to whatever data it returns.

 ```js
 const pokedexModule = magnetar.collection('pokedex')